LuminescentOceansSys/LuminescentOceansSys/README.md

      height="500" />
 </p>

+- Note : This was worked on by multiple people, so the coding, and everything else is really messy.
+There will be grammar and coding changes.

 # <p align="center"> ${{\color{#0e1271}\Huge{\texttt{╔═════ ≪}}}}$ ${{\color{#59A1C1}\Huge{\texttt{  𐔌   .  ⋮ }}}}$ ${{\color{cyan}\Huge{\texttt{𝙄𝙣𝙛𝙤}}}}$ ${{\color{#59A1C1}\Huge{\texttt{  .ᐟ  ֹ   ₊ ꒱ }}}}$ ${{\color{#0e1271}\Huge{\texttt{≫ ═════╗}}}}$</p>